00-team/web-00-team/README.md

 1. [ ] Code Spliting
 2. [ ] make a **TypeScript Branch**
 3. [ ] make link and routers
+4. [ ] clean directorys and codes
+5. [ ] add eslist and config it

 ### design stuff

 1. [ ] make a **Footer**
 2. [ ] make site **Responsive**
+3. [ ] make a nice design for project
+4. [ ] make a nice design for projects
+5. [ ] make a nice design for projects in index page
+6. [ ] add 00 team into navbar for / url